crmcog/sf-cog/docs/dev-guide/README.md

 ## Pre-requisites

 You can go over this guide at all skill-levels, but we strongly recommend a working knowledge of salesforce.
 Did we hear you ask about the best place to get those skills?
-Well, this is your day - we have a [admin certification self-study guide](/admin-guide/start/) that can get you acquainted enough with salesforce to get started on this guide.
+Well, this is your day - we have a [admin study guide](/admin-guide/start/) that can get you acquainted enough with salesforce to get started on this guide.

 Ideally you should -